tributech-solutions/tributech-docs/docs/architecture/system-topology.md

 ### DataSpace Hub

-The **DataSpace Hub** provides the metadata storage and the public key infrastructure that is required for setting up an ecosystem of DataSpace Nodes.
-The DataSpace Hub is responsible for: storing the metadata of published datasets, managing public keys, the inclusion of new nodes and issuing certificates.
+The **DataSpace Hub** provides the metadata storage and the public key infrastructure that is required for setting up an Ecosystem of DataSpace Nodes.
+The DataSpace Hub is responsible for: storing the metadata of published Datasets, managing public keys, the inclusion of new nodes and issuing certificates.

 >**Important Note:** A DataSpace Hub is not on the route of the traffic of the data exchange and even a man-in-the-middle-attack would fail because >the Hub has no private-key material of DataSpace Nodes or Agents.